Search results for

 The Qobuz music streaming service app's Listening tab open on a Samsung Galaxy S10e smartphone next to a pair of Massdrop x Noble Kaiser 10 IEMs and a cup of coffee.

 While the Qobuz user interface has a long way to go before anyone calls it intuitive, it’s a great option for a certain type of music lover.
-The ability to stream and download high-resolution music is unique, though the overall selection of available music isn’t as mainstream as more popular streaming services.
+The ability to stream and download high-resolution music is desirable, though the music selection isn’t as mainstream as more popular streaming services.

-Qobuz is one of the priciest streaming services out there, though the recent drop in prices brings it a bit more level with other ones.
-It has definite drawbacks, like a lack of personalized music suggestions and social features.
-Plenty of people don’t want or care for such features though, so that may even be a “plus” depending on your priorities.
-We recommend you give the Qobuz free trial a whirl, before committing to anything long-term.
+It has other significant drawbacks, like a lack of personalized music suggestions and social features.
+Plenty of people don’t want or care for such features, though, so that may even be a “plus” depending on your priorities.
+We recommend you give the Qobuz free trial a whirl before committing to anything long-term.

-If you’re unimpressed by Qobuz, check out Amazon Music HD.
+If you’re unimpressed by Qobuz, check out Amazon Music.
 It offers similar features to Qobuz and is much more affordable.

 Frequently asked questions